Burke Museum and Beechworth Historic Precinct

 1.15pm - Ned Kelly Walking Tour

 Tickets are $5 general admission, $3 Concession and $10 family.
-Tickets available here.
+Tickets are available upon entry to the Burke Museum, Historic Courthouse or online, but are not available from our Visitor Information Centres.

 To access the Burke Museum’s historical and family history research service please email firstname.lastname@example.org